mattermost/mattermost-developer-documentation/site/content/blog/2019-06-05-ldap-nested-groups-modelling-and-representation-in-code.md

 One can input the adjacency list into a breadth-first (or depth-first) search — avoiding cycles — to get the reachable vertices.
 It performs well at scale and is easy to serialize and debug.

-That pretty much sums up the interesting parts of modelling and representing LDAP nested groups.
+That pretty much summarizes the interesting parts of modelling and representing LDAP nested groups.
 If you have any questions feel free to reach out.
 Thanks for reading!

 [cross-posted from [Martin's personal blog](http://martin.upspin.org/2019/06/03/ldap-nested-groups-modelling-and-representation-in-code.html)]